statgen/locuszoom-api/docs/api.md

 Param | Description
 ----- | -----------
 build | Explicitly set the genome build for this endpoint.
 This affects how the recommended recombination rate source is selected when no ID is present in the filter string.
+Acceptable builds are 'GRCh37', 'GRCh38'.

 #### SORT